DataDog/datadog-agent/docs/dev/atomics.md

 # Atomic Access

 tl;dr: use `go.uber.org/atomic` for all atomic access.
 Use pointers (`*atomic.Uint64`, etc.) in structs to ensure proper alignment.
+Expvars are accessed atomically and must also be used via pointers in structs.

 ## Prefer Not